 Thinking back about myself, there are many things that I wish I’d done differently.
 Especially during my university years.
 I was too much of a coward to take more risk in pretty much everything.
 People who I didn’t take the chance to know more about, trips to places I didn’t travel to, skills I didn’t spend more time learning, and many others.
 I wasted too much time doing things that I didn’t really care about just because they are things I’m comfortable with.

-I don’t want to sound too arrogant, but I was one of those guys who didn’t study much, yet still managed to get high scores in class.
+On the risk of sounding like a humblebrag, but I was one of those guys who didn’t study much, yet still managed to get high scores in class.
 I honestly didn’t find the works for my bachelor degree to be too difficult, and I find as long as I pay attention during classes, the only time I would need to study outside of classes would be a day or two before an exam.
 Because of this I ended up with a lot of free time.
 But I stupidly spent all these free time doing things like watching movies, surfing the web aimlessly, and other time wasting activities in general.
 I regretted not using those free times that I had to socialize more, join a student organization or two, learn how to play one or two instruments, and so on.
 I used to see my friends who seemed to barely have any free time and think what is it about this cozy university life that takes up so much of his time.
 Well, the answer is simply he made the most of his time in university.
 I used to think that university life is way too easy and boring.
 Well, how can it be not easy and boring, I did it wrong.

 Now that I am no longer a student, I am consciously trying to be more active and socialize more.
 It’s not easy though, I am your average geek and an through and though introvert, and meeting new people isn’t my forte, but I am trying, and hopefully this will help me find what I want to do in life.